-If a student is in possession of a cell phone during school hours, the phone will be confiscated and returned only to the student's parent.
+If a student is in possession of a cell phone or smart watch during school hours, it will be confiscated and returned only to the student's parent.
 Students found to be repeat offenders of this policy will be subject to further disciplinary action.